lucasjoliveau/doc/en/applications/inventory_and_mrp/inventory/warehouses_storage/advanced_operations_warehouse/cross_dock.md

 ![../../../../../_images/cross5.png](../../../../../_images/cross5.png)
 ![../../../../../_images/cross6.png](../../../../../_images/cross6.png)

 Once done, create a sale order for the product and confirm it.
-Odoo will automatically create two transfers which will be linked to the sale order.
+Konvergo ERP will automatically create two transfers which will be linked to the sale order.
 The first one is the transfer from the _Input Location_ to the _Output Location_ , corresponding to the move of the product in the _Cross-Dock_ area.
 The second